home-assistant/home-assistant.io/source/_components/homekit.markdown

 ## {% linkable_title Disable Auto Start %}

 Depending on your individual setup, it might be necessary to disable `Auto Start` for all accessories to be available for `HomeKit`.
 Only those entities that are fully setup when the `HomeKit` component is started, can be added.
-To start `HomeKit` when `auto_start: False`, you can call the service `homekit.start`.
+To start `HomeKit` when `auto_start: false`, you can call the service `homekit.start`.

 If you have Z-Wave entities you want exposed to HomeKit then you'll need to disable auto start and then start it after the Z-Wave mesh is ready.
 This is because the Z-Wave entities won't be fully set up until then.
 This can be automated using an automation: